Search

 1. Special educational needs and disabilities (SEND)

-SEND information hub (local offer) providing services and support for children and young people (0 to 25) with special educational needs and disabilities.
+SEND Information Hub (Kent's Local Offer) - find support for your child or young person (0 to 25) with special educational needs and disabilities.

 2. Talking to your education setting about special educational needs